miso-lims/miso-lims/docs/user_manual/type_data.md

 {% include userman-heading.md section=page.section sub=sub title="Targeted Sequencing" %}

 Targeted sequencing allows specific sections of the genome to be sequenced resulting in more depth and lower cost.
-The targeted sequencing value specified on a library dilution should be associated with a .bed file that will be used for analysis and QC, though this file is not tracked within MISO.
+The targeted sequencing value specified on a library aliquot should be associated with a .bed file that will be used for analysis and QC, though this file is not tracked within MISO.

 Targeted sequencing values may be archived if they are no longer needed.
-This will prevent them from showing up in the options when creating new library dilutions.
+This will prevent them from showing up in the options when creating new library aliquots.

 Modifications to targeted sequencing values can only be made via direct access to the MISO database.
 As such, they must be performed by a MISO adminstrator.